 \section{Conclusions}

-We have investigated the connection between the decay of the out-of-time-order correlator (OTOC), the Liouvillian gap, and spectral indicators of chaos in many-body quantum systems, focusing on the kicked Ising spin chain.
+In this work we have established a direct connection between the intermediate-time exponential decay of out-of-time-order correlators (OTOCs) and the spectral properties of the Liouvillian in a paradigmatic many-body quantum system, the kicked Ising spin chain.
 Our central finding is that the intermediate time exponential decay rate of the OTOC for generic, symmetry-unresolved operators equals twice the Liouvillian gap of the corresponding weakly open extension of the dynamics.
-This correspondence, previously established for systems with a well-defined semiclassical limit, our results show that it also holds in a genuine many-body quantum system when tuning parameters across different dynamical regimes at finite system size, ranging from integrable-like to chaotic behavior.
-This shows that the Liouvillian spectrum provides a unifying description of relaxation and irreversibility in quantum many-body dynamics.
+While this relation was previously established in systems with a well-defined semiclassical limit, our results show that it also holds in a genuine many-body quantum system when tuning parameters across different dynamical regimes at finite system size, ranging from integrable-like to chaotic behavior.
+This shows that the Liouvillian spectrum provides a unified framework to characterize relaxation and irreversibility in quantum many-body dynamics.

 A detailed parity-resolved analysis confirms that the intrinsic Liouvillian gap extracted from the Arnoldi-Lindblad method reproduces the global relaxation rate of the system, even when the dominant decay mode shifts between symmetry sectors.
-This robustness highlights that both the OTOC and the Liouvillian gap respond coherently to changes in the dynamical behavior of the system at finite size, providing consistent relaxation signatures across parameter regimes ranging from integrable-like to chaotic.
+This robustness indicates that both the OTOC and the Liouvillian gap respond coherently to changes in the dynamical behavior of the system at finite size, providing consistent relaxation signatures across parameter regimes ranging from integrable-like to chaotic.

 The practicality of the Arnoldi-Lindblad approach lies in its ability to access the smallest Liouvillian eigenvalues without constructing the full superoperator, enabling efficient computation of the Liouvillian gap and its extrapolation to the weak-dissipation limit.
 In contrast to the momentum-resolved analysis of Ref.~\cite{znidaric2024momentum} for systems with periodic boundary conditions, our framework captures the global relaxation properties of the chain under open boundaries, providing a complementary perspective that links spectral relaxation modes directly to information scrambling.